laminas/getlaminas.org/data/blog/2019/2019-12-31-out-with-the-old-in-with-the-new.md

 We still have a few things to iron out:

-- The Packagist API, while it claimed to work and did not return errors, did not always abandon the old packages; we'll be auditing those later this week.
+- <del>The Packagist API, while it claimed to work and did not return errors, did not always abandon the old packages; we'll be auditing those later this week.</del>

-- We will be renaming our Slack workspace later this week to reflect the change.
+- <del>We will be renaming our Slack workspace later this week to reflect the change.</del>

-- Likewise, we'll be renaming our Discourse and re-pointing it.
+- <del>Likewise, we'll be renaming our Discourse and re-pointing it.</del>

 - Our bot will need some changes to work with the new repos, and we will likely be moving tasks such as building documentation to GitHub Actions.
+(Update: documentation is now built via GitHub Actions.)

 - We need to rebuild the former Apigility site to reflect the name change, and plan to eventually push it to https://api-tools.getlaminas.org.